-Every week during the final season of Girls, Vulture TV columnist Jen Chaney will offer advice, sometimes unsolicited, to various characters on the HBO series.
-This week’s recipient: Marnie Michaels.
-Again.
+Every week until the series finale of Girls, Vulture TV columnist Jen Chaney will serve as an advice columnist for various characters on the HBO series.
+This week’s advice recipient: Marnie Michaels.